Models produced before October 1984

 - b) When installing the filter spring and nut, tighten the nut to compress the spring.

-- V) When finished, fill the tank with the required fluid in the required amount, then start the engine and turn the steering wheel left and right several times until it stops.
-Check fluid level and top up if necessary.
+- c) When finished, fill the tank with the required liquid in the required amount, then start the engine and turn the steering wheel right and left several times until it stops.
+Check the liquid level and top up if necessary.
 Repeat the procedure until the liquid level stops decreasing.
 Install the cap and cap nut.

-13. Apply the parking brake and raise the front of the vehicle with a jack and place it on jack stands (see "Lifting the vehicle and placing it on stands").
+13. Apply the parking brake and raise the front of the vehicle with a jack and place it on supports (see "Raising and placing the vehicle on supports").

-14. Acting as described in Chapter 1, loosen the drive belt tension and remove the belt from the pump pulley, taking into account that before loosening the belt, it is necessary to loosen the pulley mounting bolts.
+14. Proceeding as described in Chapter 1, loosen the drive belt tension and remove the belt from the pump pulley, keeping in mind that before loosening the belt, it is necessary to loosen the pulley mounting bolts.

-15. Where necessary, remove the air tube to improve access to the pump (see chapter 4).
+15. Where necessary, remove the air bleeder to improve access to the pump (see Chapter 4).

-16. Remove the mounting bolts and remove the pulley from the power steering pump, remembering how it is installed.
+16. Loosen the mounting bolts and remove the pulley from the power steering pump, remembering how it is installed.

-17. Wipe clean area around fittings and apply identification marks to pump tubing and hoses.
+17. Wipe clean the area around the fittings and apply identification marks to the pump tubes and hoses.

 18. Loosen the union nuts and disconnect the hoses from the pump.
-Be prepared for some of the fluid to spill and place a container under the hoses when loosening the nuts.
-Plug the ends of the pipes and holes in the pump to prevent spillage and contamination of the hydraulic system.
+Be prepared for some fluid to spill and place a container under the hoses when loosening the nuts.
+Plug the ends of the tubes and the holes in the pump to prevent fluid from spilling and contaminating the hydraulic system.

-19. Where necessary, unscrew the bolts and remove the bracket from the back of the pump.
+19. Where necessary, loosen the bolts and remove the bracket from the rear of the pump.

 20. Loosen and remove the power steering pump mounting bolts.
 Remove the pump from the engine compartment.

-21. If the pump is defective, contact your Mercedes-Benz dealer for replacement parts.
-If spare parts are available, you can repair the pump or replace it with a refurbished one.
-In the absence of spare parts, the pump will have to be replaced.
+21. If the pump is faulty, contact your Mercedes-Benz dealer for spare parts.
+If spare parts are available, the pump can be repaired or replaced with a reconditioned one.
+If spare parts are not available, the pump will have to be replaced.

 Installation

 22..
 Install the pump and tighten the mounting bolts to the required torque.
-If necessary, install a support stand behind the pump.
+If necessary, install a support stand at the rear of the pump.

 23. Using the marks made during removal, connect the hoses to the pump and securely tighten the union nuts.

-24. Install the pulley on the pump, making sure it is installed correctly.
+24. Install the pulley onto the pump, making sure it is installed correctly.
 Tighten the mounting bolts to the required torque.

-25. Install the drive belt and tighten it as described in Chapter 1.
+25. Install the drive belt and tension it as described in Chapter 1.

 26. When finished, prime the pump and bleed the hydraulic system as described in paragraph 25.